Controversial pharma CEO Martin Shkreli bails on Valeant bet

 | NEW YORK

-NEW YORK The one-time hedge fund executive now running a biotech firm at the center of a drug-pricing controversy on Monday said he has bailed from a losing bet he made on another contentious drug maker: Valeant Pharmaceuticals International Inc (VRX.TO) (VRX.N).
+NEW YORK The one-time hedge fund executive now running a biotech firm at the centre of a drug-pricing controversy on Monday said he has bailed from a losing bet he made on another contentious drug maker: Valeant Pharmaceuticals International Inc.

 "I have taken a long position in $VRX and shorted $AGN as a hedge.
 Both companies have similar prospects and one is at half the price," he tweeted on Oct 21.